dkz2r/python-intermediate-tool/episodes/03-class-objects.md

 There are also two methods that we've defined - `get_line_count` and `get_word_occurrence`.
 Neither of these will be called directly on the class itself, but rather on instances of the class that we create (as indicated by the use of `self` within the class methods).
-Note that these methods make use of the `self._content` property - this is a variable that is not defined within the method, so you may expect it to be out of scope.
-However the `self` keyword refers to the specific instance of the class itself, and so it has access to all of its properties and methods, including the `self._content` property.
+Note that these methods make use of the `self.content` property - this is a variable that is not defined within the method, so you may expect it to be out of scope.
+However the `self` keyword refers to the specific instance of the class itself, and so it has access to all of its properties and methods, including the `self.content` property.

 ## Trying out Our Class Object